ultralight-ux/Ultralight/README.md

 For easy integration into games and other complex environments, Ultralight can render to an offscreen pixel buffer via a multi-threaded CPU rendering pipeline.
 For more info, see the [Game Integration Guide](https://docs.ultralig.ht/docs/integrating-with-games).

-The library can also render to a user-supplied block of memory via the Surface API (see [Using a Custom Surface](https://docs.ultralig.ht/docs/using-a-custom-surface)).
+The library can also render directly to a user-supplied block of memory via the Surface API (see [Using a Custom Surface](https://docs.ultralig.ht/docs/using-a-custom-surface)).

 Paths, gradients, images, and patterns in this pipeline are rasterized and composited in parallel using [Skia](https://skia.org/).